Tim Bevan

+As of 2017, films by Working Title Films have won 12 Academy Awards and 39 British Academy Film Awards.

 Early life and education

 Bevan was born in 1957 in Queenstown, New Zealand.
-From 1969—1974, he was educated at Sidcot School, a Quaker boarding independent school in the Mendip Hills, near the village of Winscombe in North Somerset, in South West England.
+From 1969 to 1974, he was educated at Sidcot School, a Quaker boarding independent school in the Mendip Hills, near the village of Winscombe in North Somerset, in South West England.
 He then attended Cheltenham College, a boarding independent school in the spa town of Cheltenham in Gloucestershire, in the West of England.

 Life and career

-Bevan co-founded Working Title Films in London with Sarah Radclyffe and Graham Bradstreet in the 1980s.
-(Eric Fellner now partners Tim Bevan at Working Title Films).
-Among Bevan's more than 40 films as producer or executive producer are Moonlight and Valentino, Fargo, O Brother, Where Art Thou?, The Guru, Captain Corelli's Mandolin, Love Actually, Notting Hill, Elizabeth, Bridget Jones's Diary, Atonement, and Frost/Nixon.
-Through 2017, the films he has co-produced have grossed a total of almost $7 billion worldwide.